baitcenter/pim-docs/migrate_pim/upgrade_from_32_to_40.rst

 ---------------------------------------------------

 A product or a product model contains a value collection.
 This value collection contains several values of several types (text, number, etc).
-For performance reason, we re-implemented these value factories.
-If you developed a custom attribute type, you have to rewrite the value factory.
+For performance reasons, we re-implemented the factories which create those values.
+If you developed a custom attribute type, you have to rewrite the related value factory.

 Let's take an example of implementation of a Range Value, which contains two numbers: a minimum number and a maximum number.